MithrilJS/mithril.js/docs/jsx.md

 The simplest way to use JSX is via a [Babel](https://babeljs.io/) plugin.

-Babel requires NPM, which is automatically installed when you install [Node.js](https://nodejs.org/en/).
-Once NPM is installed, create a project folder and run this command:
+Babel requires npm, which is automatically installed when you install [Node.js](https://nodejs.org/en/).
+Once npm is installed, create a project folder and run this command:

 ```bash
 npm init -y